 One of the attendees, Alaa Yousef, an organizer of Students for Peace and Justice in Palestine (SPJP) at New York University, shared how her group got involved in the TIAA-CREF campaign, which urges financial services organizations to stop investing in companies, such as Caterpillar, that profit from the Israeli occupation.
 Due to its efforts, Yousef explained, the group became "a presence not just on campus, but in the New York community."

 Workshop participants reached a general consensus that having a regional point of contact from an outside organization could help drive on-campus organizations.

 Another June 23 workshop focused on the skills needed to become an effective community advocate and organizer.
 Teacher Merrie Najimy, president of ADC's Massachusetts chapter, discussed organizing efforts in her local teacher's union.
 Emphasizing the differences between organizing and mobilizing, she explained, "Organizing leads to mobilizing and then when you are done you go back to being organized."
 She emphasized the importance of networks, saying, "Organizing is about building relationships."

-—Washington Report Staff and Interns
+—Washington Report on Middle East Affairs, Staff and Interns